-Which ones work with Google Assistant out of the box?
+Which smart locks work with Google Assistant out of the box?

 While all of these smart locks support Google Assistant for voice controls like locking and unlocking remotely, only a few of them can do so as standalone smart locks for Google Home.
-The Nest x Yale Smart Lock works independently of any bridges or hubs, connecting directly to your Wi-Fi network.
+The Google Nest x Yale Smart Lock works independently of any bridges or hubs, connecting directly to your Wi-Fi network.
 It's our favorite smart lock on the list, and it's made even better if you already use some of Nest's other products.

-The Igloohome Deadbolt 2S operates strictly off of Bluetooth, meaning you won't be able to control it when you're away from the house, but you can still control it with Google Assistant when you're nearby.
+The Igloohome Deadbolt 2S operates strictly off Bluetooth, meaning you won't be able to control it when you're away from the house, but you can still control it with Google Assistant when you're nearby.
 While this sounds like a negative at first, Igloohome stuck with Bluetooth to reduce the risk of Wi-Fi hacking or disruption.
 Of course, you can still grant access to friends or Airbnb guests with PIN codes or Bluetooth keys.

 Using a bridge with your smart lock